case Statementselect Statementread Commandread Commandcase and for in a Real World ScriptI have posted homework 11 here.

 esac

-statement it
+case statement it

-marks the end of the case
+case statementesac marks the end of the case statementesac is case spelled backwards

 $ cat case_1.sh